Twig Adventures

 25.5 miles

 The wind howled all night, sometimes even shaking the metal container.
-It was a bit drafty, doing little to trap our body heat.
-But far better than our tents would have been at keeping out the cold!
-And we were well protected from flying objects, bears, and vampires.
+It was a bit drafty, doing little to trap our body heat, but still far better than our tents would have been at keeping out the cold!
+Plus, we were well protected from flying objects, bears, and vampires.
+Ghosts still might have been able to seep through, I’m not sure.

 The sunrise on top the mountain was beautiful, if a bit frigid and blustery.
 I was glad we spent the night up there but also ready to get down to lower and less burned climates.
-The notes indicated that the trail ahead was even less maintained, so we were prepared for an additional 4 mile battle.
+The notes indicated that the trail ahead was even less maintained, so we were prepared for a 4 mile battle.
 Fortunately this was not the case.
-We went down easy switchbacks through meadows and then directly along the ridgeline through intact forest.
+We went down easy switchbacks through meadows and then directly along the ridgeline through some unburned forest.
 It was everything we had hoped yesterday would be.
 Even the small snow patches were easy.
-We did get back into a few burn areas with blow downs but nothing like the day before.
+We did get back into a few burned areas with blow downs, but nothing like the day before.
 One area was very recently burned, with everything charred right to the ground.
-The soil was very weak and actually collapsed under our feet a few times.
+The soil was very weak and collapsed under our feet a few times.

 Pretty quickly we made it to a broad ridge of ponderosa that was wonderful to behold.
 Here it looked like the fires had helped things, as the trees were still alive and the understory was clear.
 It had the feel of a park, where I could just envision large herds of elk grazing peacefully.
 We walked through several miles of this open and easy environment.
 It was such a 180 from the burned mountain ridges.

 We walked until late, more than making up for some lost miles the day before.
-We finally stopped at a location where there were cliff dwellings.
-I cleaned up in the river while Stellar went to explore the caves.
+We finally stopped near some cliff dwellings.
+I cleaned up in the river while TS went to explore the caves.
 I found the perfect spot under some ponderosa, laying out my ground tarp and pad.
-I quickly settled in for the night, enjoying some natural camp furniture in the form of a perfectly slanted boulder.
+I enjoyed some natural camp furniture in the form of a perfectly slanted boulder.
 A lone mosquito came calling and I dispatched it.
-I was worried there would be more but miraculously it was the last one.
+I was worried there would be more but miraculously, it was the only one.
 I went to sleep looking up at the stars through the ponderosa.
 I heard the call of a Mexican Spotted Owl just as I drifted off… thanks to Dan for teaching me its call!
 From a metal box on top a mountain to sleeping in the open next to a river, what a difference a day makes.